Junior Girls: New Opportunities to Play U11s in 2023

 On a broader note, the match also saw the debut of the new women and girls’ kit, in the club colours green and gold.

 “Welcome to Effingham Cricket Club.
 My role is make sure the junior sections are a great, fun cricket experience for all of our members.”

-Our Youth Development Programme has cricketers as young as 5 years old and junior teams play in the West Surrey Youth Cricket League.
+Our Youth Development Programme has cricketers as young as 5 years old and junior teams play in the Surrey Junior Cricket Championship.
 Matches normally take place on Sunday mornings with the occasional midweek game required to avoid fixture congestion.

 Each age group has a dedicated manager who handles all aspects of running the team from planning coaching sessions on a Friday night, selecting the squad for the matches, running the team on match day and communicating with players and parents.

 We want our junior cricketers to have a wonderful social and sporting experience and we aim to achieve this by giving every player:

 - A clear route through the age groups and into senior cricket

 - Varied and fun coaching to develop cricket skills and understanding

 - The feeling of being part of a fun and family orientated club